 The Vulval Pain Society aims to provide information and support to women with vulvodynia.
 Vulvodynia is defined as long-standing vulval discomfort or pain, particularly that characterised by burning, stinging, irritation or rawness of the vulval area.
 It is diagnosed by a doctor when other causes of vulval pain such as active infection and skin diseases have been ruled out.
 Women who have vestibulodynia (vulval vestibulitis) form a subgroup of women with vulvodynia and the society aims to support these women as well.

-Please be certain you know that a site has SECURE ONLINE SHOPPING before giving out your credit card details online; see IMRG or Get Safe Online for advice (both links open in new windows).
+Please be certain you know that a site has SECURE ONLINE SHOPPING before giving out your credit card details online; see Get Safe Online for advice (this link opens in a new window).
 If you're not sure, please do your shopping by phone or mail order.